 CFDs enable you to take advantage of opportunities across a vast range of financial markets, whether they’re moving up or down.
-And as CFDs are a derivative product – meaning you don’t own the underlying asset – you won’t pay stamp duty on any profits.*
+And as CFDs are a derivative product – meaning you don't own the underlying asset – you won't pay UK stamp duty.*

 Are you ready to start trading CFDs?

 A contract for difference (CFD) is a financial derivative.
 CFDs enable you to speculate on rising or falling prices without taking ownership of the underlying asset, and can be used to trade a range of markets including shares, forex, indices and commodities.

 CFD trading is the buying and selling of contracts for difference via an online provider.
 When you trade CFDs you are entering into an agreement to exchange the difference in the price of an asset from the point at which the contract is opened to when it is closed.

 The profit or loss you make will be dependent on the extent to which your forecast is correct.